 Bone fractures can lead to other related complications.
 The risk increases if the injuries damage the underlying blood vessels, skin, and other vital organs of the body.

-- Damage to the blood vessels– long bones on our arms and legs have a rich supply of blood carried by the blood vessels.
+- Damage to the blood vessels– Long bones on our arms and legs have a rich supply of blood carried by the blood vessels.
 When these veins and arteries are damaged during a bone fracture it can lead to excessive bleeding or hemorrhage.
 Most fractures often cause a noticeable bruising around the injury which means that internal bleeding has occurred.
 A dislocated knee could disrupt the flow of blood in the leg prohibiting the tissues to get enough blood supply leading to ischemia.
-If not treated immediately the tissues could die and could lead to necrosis which may have to be amputated to prevent further damage.
+If not treated immediately, the tissues could die and could lead to necrosis which may require amputation to prevent further damage.

 - Damage to the nerves– A bone dislocation could also damage the nerves following a bone injury.
 Nerves travel close to the bones together with the blood vessels.
 Fractures or dislocation could be very painful and the damage to the nerves may not be noticed immediately.
 Nerves are sometimes stretched, crushed, or even torn during a bone fracture especially after a direct hit or damage by sharp fragments of bones.
 Nerve injuries can naturally heal on their own after a month depending on how severe the injury is but there are cases that damaged nerves never heal completely.